 Choosing a platform for your experiment will depend on the type of sequencing (i.e. RNA-Seq, de novo genome sequencing, amplicon sequencing, etc.), desired coverage and budget you have.
 There are other important considerations to make in terms of read length and how long the experiment will take from start to finish.
 Given the complicated nature of these experimental designs, the CGI’s staff will help you determine which platform is best suited to meet your goals.
 Upon request, Bo Reese will generate a platform-specific project budget and sequencing coverage analysis based on your experimental design ideas.

 The users of the CGI have adapted protocols and techniques for each of the NextGen platforms available for use in the Center in addition to the “standard” protocols provided by each company.
-Listed below are some of the library preparation/sequencing applications adapted by NextGen users:
+Listed below are some of the most commonly requested library preparation/sequencing applications adapted by CGI users:

 - Whole genome shotgun

 - Methylation sequencing (whole genome and reduced representation)